 We intend to use the balance of the proceeds from this offering to fund a portion of our exploration and development activities and for general corporate purposes, which may include leasehold interest and property acquisitions, working capital and the post-closing cash adjustment payable to Gulfport under the terms of the Gulfport transaction.
 Upon repayment of the outstanding borrowings under our revolving credit facility, we will have \$90.0 million of borrowing capacity under that facility to further fund our exploration and development activities and for general corporate purposes.
-In the event that Wexford or its affiliates purchase \$30.0 million of shares of common stock in this offering, then our net proceeds will increase by approximately \$2.0 million.

 All borrowings under our revolving credit facility are due and payable on October 15, 2014.
-As of September 30, 2012, \$100.0 million was outstanding under our revolving credit facility and bore interest at a weighted average rate of 3.74% per annum.
+As of September 30, 2012, \$100.0 million was outstanding under our revolving credit facility and bore interest at a weighted average rate of 3.72% per annum.
 The amounts initially borrowed under our revolving credit facility were used to repay in full the outstanding indebtedness under our prior credit facility and for general corporate purposes.
-The Gulfport transaction note, which will be issued immediately prior to the effectiveness of the registration statement of which this prospectus is a part in connection with the Gulfport transaction, is due upon completion of this offering and does not bear interest unless it is not paid when due.
+The Gulfport transaction note, which will be issued immediately prior to the effectiveness of the registration statement relating to this prospectus in connection with the Gulfport transaction, is due upon completion of this offering and does not bear interest unless it is not paid when due.